danielalmeida1481/cantina-discord-bot/README.md

 # cantina-discord-bot

-Just a discord that I made for fun :D
+Just a discord bot that I made for fun :D